How To Pack A Space Telescope

 You can't just stuff a space telescope into a box when you're ready to ship it.
 Every step of the process involves special equipment, special planning and special attention.
 The packing process, from preparing the container to loading the telescope, took four days in January.
 Each step in the process is done slowly, to minimize the chance of error.

-"We like it to go slow and steady," says Sandra Irish, an engineer at NASA's Goddard Spaceflight Center.
+"We like it to go slow and steady," says Sandra Irish, an engineer at NASA's Goddard Space Flight Center.
 Her job is to make sure the telescope isn't subjected to any stresses it can't handle.
 It was designed to operate in the essentially weightless environment of space.
 Here on Earth gravity is a problem.

 The entire packing process happened inside a multi-story clean room built to hold the telescope and its shipping container called STTARS, the Space Telescope Transporter Air, Road and Sea.
 STTARS is basically a flat pallet 110 feet long with a frame on top and a bright-white domed lid.